fglock/Perlito/README-perlito5-Java.md

     Named captures in Java cannot have an underline in the name.
     Valid names must be composed of characters 'a'-'z', 'A'-'Z', '0'-'9'.

+  - regex comments with "(?#text)" are not implemented in Java

 See also:

     http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html#jcc